Article Tags: Nutrition | seasonal health | prevention | health education | integrative medicine

-We need vitamin D to build and maintain healthy bones because unless sufficient vitamin D is present your body cannot absorb calcium, which the main component of bone.
+We need Vitamin D to build and maintain healthy bones.
+Unless sufficient vitamin D is present our body cannot readily absorb calcium, which is the main component of bone (along with phosphorus, magnesium and other minerals).
 Vitamin D also regulates many other cellular functions.
 Its anti-inflammatory, antioxidant and neuroprotective properties support immune health, muscle function and brain cell activity.
-There also appear to be beneficial effects of vitamin D supplements with autoimmune disease.
+There also appear to be beneficial effects of vitamin D supplements in autoimmune disease.

 Sunshine and vitamin D synthesis